 Treatments and drugs

-Taking vitamin B complex supplements may help manage leg cramps.
+Taking vitamin B complex supplements is suggested by some to help manage leg cramps.
 However, more research is needed to confirm this benefit.

 Lifestyle and home remedies